microsoft/presidio/docs/getting_started.md

 ## Simple flow: Text

-Using Presidio's modules as Python packages to get started
+Using Presidio's modules as Python packages to get started:

 === "Anonymize PII in text (Default spaCy model)"